jeffreysorgen/golf-club-sensors/activity.md

 </p>

 ##
-(Turning on and off the LED by tilting on the y-axis)

 ## Summary so far:

 In this section we transformed the _golf-swing-acc_ code to include BLE communication.
 We took two example sketches to learn about the Arduino file structure and imported the code we needed into **_golf-swing-acc-ble_** to enable it to communicate with a smartphone running the _nRF Connect_ app.